Harding University Complaint Policy

 B. Constituent Complaints

-Formal complaints must be submitted in writing using this form (also accessible at www.harding.edu/consumerinfo).
+Formal complaints must be submitted in writing using the formal complaint form (also accessible at www.harding.edu/consumerinfo).
 Each submitted report will receive an email response to verify that the complaint has been received.
 If a matter submitted via the complaint form has not been attempted to be resolved informally, the complainant will be notified to follow the informal process first.
 Policies stated in the student, staff, and faculty handbooks will apply.

 Based on the complaint and information obtained through investigation, the responsible individual(s) will decide the facts surrounding the issue, determine the complaint’s validity, and attempt to resolve the matter.
 The complainant will receive written notification of the final decision.